Get Stronger This Season – with Budget-Friendly Meals Rich in Plant ProteinsJulia Woodford October 30, 2022

 In the summer of 2020, outbreaks of coronavirus in meat processing plants across Canada caused people to think twice about their consumption of meat.
 According to David George-Cosh of the Business News Network, “Products that use soy or peas to replicate the taste and texture of meat are seeing a surge in sales as Canadians snap up new protein sources amid concerns that meat selection will become strained due to virus outbreaks at major processing facilities.”

 In fact, sales of tofu and meat alternatives have risen 52% over the past year in Canada, according to analytics firm Nielsen.
 Personally, I avoid tofu and other soy products because I find them hard to digest, and the vast majority of soybeans are now genetically modified (although if you can find organic, fermented soy products such as miso and tempeh, those are acceptable).
 That said, there are plenty of excellent protein-rich alternatives to soy.

 Protein is critical for keeping the body strong and the immune system optimized.
 Unfortunately for those who love their burgers and steaks, a 2015 report by the WHO described the consumption of red meat as “probably carcinogenic to humans.”
 The report went on to say: “This association [between meat and cancer] was observed mainly for colorectal cancer, but associations were also seen for pancreatic cancer and prostate cancer.

-Since plant-based protein is a nutrient-dense, clean-burning, and eco-friendly alternative to animal foods, it’s worthwhile cultivating a repertoire of favourite recipes for the summer mealtimes ahead.
+Since plant-based protein is a nutrient-dense, thrifty, and eco-friendly alternative to animal foods, it’s worthwhile cultivating a repertoire of favorite recipes for future meals.